 Check out i4J Director Stacy Butler's co-authored report on "The COVID-19 Eviction Crisis: an Estimated 30-40 Million People in America Are at Risk."
 In this report, Butler joins the nation's leading health and housing advocates to aggregate existing research related to the COVID-19 housing crisis and frame the "growing potential for widespread displacement and homelessness across the United States."

-Join us on Tuesday, January 12, from 9am-10am MST for this free webinar (registration required).
 The Innovation for Justice (i4J) Program at the University of Arizona James E. Rogers College of Law recently completed an eight-month study of an ODR platform developed by and for the State of Utah.
 The research team assessed the usability and accessibility of the platform, which connects small claims debt collection plaintiffs and defendants with a neutral facilitator for pretrial negotiations and settlement.
-In this webinar, i4J's Christopher L. Griffin, Jr., and Mackenzie S. Pish, will discuss the usability evaluation strategies applied to the Utah ODR platform.
-They will also review the main findings from the study that should be relevant to any jurisdiction deploying ODR technologies in an equitable, access-enhancing way.
+In this webinar, i4J's Christopher L. Griffin, Jr., and Mackenzie S. Pish, discussed the usability evaluation strategies applied to the Utah ODR platform.
+They also reviewed the main findings from the study that should be relevant to any jurisdiction deploying ODR technologies in an equitable, access-enhancing way.

-Join us on Wednesday, January 13, from 11:30am-12:15pm MST at LSC's 2021 Innovations in Technology Conference (registration required).
-In 2020, the Innovation for Justice Program partnered with the Utah State Courts and Pew Charitable Trusts to conduct the first usability testing (UX) of an online dispute resolution (ODR) platform in the U.S. When applied to ODR, UX testing helps ensure that court users are able to successfully navigate an online judicial system intended to provide them with digital access to their civil legal system. i4J's Stacy Butler and Sarah Mauet will join Utah Supreme Court Justice Deno Himonas, Justice Court Judge Brendan P. McCullagh, Brody Arishita, and Heidi Anderson to talk about why UX testing of court technology is important, how we conducted this human-centered design research and what we learned.
+In 2020, the Innovation for Justice Program partnered with the Utah State Courts and Pew Charitable Trusts to conduct the first usability testing (UX) of an online dispute resolution (ODR) platform in the U.S. When applied to ODR, UX testing helps ensure that court users are able to successfully navigate an online judicial system intended to provide them with digital access to their civil legal system. i4J's Stacy Butler and Sarah Mauet joined Utah Supreme Court Justice Deno Himonas, Justice Court Judge Brendan P. McCullagh, Brody Arishita, and Heidi Anderson to talk about why UX testing of court technology is important, how we conducted this human-centered design research and what we learned.

 Lunchtime Workshop: How Twitter Can Get You a Job and Prepare you for the Future of Law